Noahbrown26/Portfolio-0/README.md

 ****** TODO ********

-* Add personal picture of myself
+* Fix broken picture of myself
 * Further improve on use of media queries and accessibility for all screen sizes
 * fix image box scaling on larger resolutions